Great Lakes Aquarium: Otter Cove

 Otter Cove is an exhibit featuring two North American river otters, Agate and Ore.
 The female otters, believed to be sisters, arrived at the Aquarium in early 2014.
 They were captured in live traps near a crayfish farm in Louisiana when they were not yet 2-years-old.
 Great Lakes Aquarium acquired Agate and Ore through a special program to relocate otters that might otherwise have been exterminated as "nuisance animals".
 Otter Cove was designed after a cove in Pukaskwa National Park in Ontario.

 Amazing Amazon

 Amazing Amazon opened in the summer of 2008.
 It features freshwater creatures from the largest river in the world.
 This includes Pacu, Arowana, Piranha, Catfish, Electric Eels, Discus.

 Unsalted Seas

-A touch pool in a exhibit.
+A water table children’s play area on the first floor.

 Opened in 2016, Unsalted Seas explores large lakes of the world and the animals that call them home.
 The exhibit features the second largest sturgeon touch pool in North America with a primary focus on sturgeon from Russian and North Asian waters.
-Several species of those sturgeon including Beluga, Sevruga, Sterlet and Russian.
+Several species of those sturgeon including Beluga, White, Sterlet and Russian.
 Most originated from Sturgeon Aquafarms in Florida.

 Raptor Ridge

-Opened in 2019, Raptor Ridge is home to a Bald Eagle, Bogey, and a Turkey Vulture, Horus, both of which are non-releasable.
+Opened in 2019, Raptor Ridge is home to a Bald Eagle, Saphira, and a Turkey Vulture, Mose, both of which are non-releasable.
 This exhibit explores migration, rehabilitation, and care of birds of prey species.